 Guidance: High or increasing proportions can indicate improved responsiveness to patient needs.

-Data are comparable (subject to caveats) across jurisdictions from 2016-17 onwards.

-Data are complete (subject to caveats) for the current reporting period.
+- Data are comparable (subject to caveats) across jurisdictions and over time. - Data are complete (subject to caveats) for the current reporting period.

-Table 11.2 Patient satisfaction

-by jurisdiction, by year
+Table 11.2 Patient satisfaction (a) by jurisdiction, by year